 21. Cat House

-No walking tour of Riga would be complete without passing the famed Cat House, one of the city’s most beloved attractions.
+No free Riga walking tour would be complete without passing the famed Cat House, one of the city’s most beloved attractions.
 This custard yellow colored building, fluidly designed in Art Nouveau style in 1909, is easily recognizable due to the black cat statue situated on its turrets.
 Being a big fan of Art Nouveau and the proud possessor of two lovely mini panthers, I love the building.

 The rejection by the Guild riled the building’s proprietor so much that he arranged for two cat statues to be placed on the building’s rooftop in such a way that their backsides were in the guild’s general direction!
 After a lengthy legal battle, it was decreed that the cats would have to be repositioned and that the tradesman would become a member of the guild.